Saltstraumen Maelstrom – the World’s Strongest Whirlpool in Bodø!

 Bodo, Norway

-You can go scuba diving, kayaking, paragliding, hiking, but I had only one thing on my mind… I wanted to take a RIB boat over Saltstraumen maelstrom, the world’s strongest tidal current.
+You can go scuba diving, kayaking, paragliding, hiking and hiking.
+However, I had only one thing on my mind… I wanted to take a RIB boat over Saltstraumen maelstrom.

 About the RIB Safari

-Saltstraumen is located outside of the city, about 20 minutes drive away in a narrow channel — connecting the outer Saltfjord with the large Skjerstadfjord.
-Up to 400 million m³ (tonnes) of seawater forces its way through a three kilometre long and only 150 meter wide strait every six hours, with water speeds reaching 37 kilometres per hour.
-(I may or may not have taken those figures from Wikipedia…!).
+Saltstraumen is located outside of the city, about 20 minutes drive away in a narrow channel connecting the outer Saltfjord with the large Skjerstadfjord.
+Up to 400 million m³ (tonnes) of seawater forces its way through a three kilometre long and only 150 metre wide strait every six hours, with water speeds reaching 37 kilometres per hour.
+You can thank Wikipedia for those figures!

 Along with a few other people, I zipped myself up into the appropriate clothing provided by the activity company and I jumped (or rather hobbled) into the RIB Boat.